Empowering the Future

 Serge Haroche, Professor Emeritus at the Collège de France, Nobel laureate in Physics.

-Thierry Breton, Chairman and CEO, Atos.
+Thierry Breton, former Chairman and CEO, Atos.

 Cédric Villani, Professor at University of Lyon Claude Bernard, Head of the Henri Poincaré Institute CNRS/UPMC, Fields Medal laureate.